 If you join a Medicare Advantage Prescription Drug (MA-PD) Plan, the plan and TRICARE may coordinate their benefits if your MA plan network pharmacy is also a TRICARE network pharmacy.
 For more information, contact the TRICARE Pharmacy Program.

 Many Indian health facilities participate in the Medicare prescription drug program.
 If you get prescription drugs through an Indian health facility, you'll continue to get drugs at no cost to you, and your coverage won’t be interrupted.

 Joining a Medicare Prescription Drug Plan may help your Indian health facility because the drug plan pays the Indian health facility for the cost of your prescriptions.
 Talk to your local Indian health benefits coordinator who can tell you how Medicare works with the Indian health care system.

 Keep any creditable prescription drug coverage information you get from your plan.
-You may need it if you decide to join a Medicare Prescription Drug Plan later.
+You may need it if you decide to join a Medicare drug plan later.
 Don't send creditable coverage letters/certificates to Medicare.